Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Proofs of Theorems and

-In this section we prove Theorem \ref{thm:s-min-graphs}.
+In this section we prove Theorems \ref{thm:bernoulli} and \ref{thm:s-min-graphs}.
 First let us prove part (ii) of Theorem \ref{thm:s-min-graphs}.
 We will show that the conclusion of Theorem \ref{thm:s-min-graphs}(ii) holds under a more general set-up, namely when the entries of $A_n$ satisfy Assumption \ref{ass:matrix-entry}.

 \begin{proof}[Proof of Theorem \ref{thm:s-min-graphs}(ii)] The proof of (ii) is standard and is provided for a reader's convenience.
 We begin by noting that if $A_n$ satisfies Assumption \ref{ass:matrix-entry} it is enough to show that \beq \P(\Omega_{0, \col}^c) \le \f{\bar{C}_{\ref{thm:s-min-graphs}}}{2\log n}, \eeq where $\Omega_{0,\col}$ is the event that there exists zero columns in $A_n$.